mpaperno/spampd/readme.md

 # SpamPD

-__NOTE: please see Download section for official release versions.
+__NOTE: please see <a href="https://github.com/mpaperno/spampd/downloads">Download section</a> for official release versions.
 The repository version IS NOT THOUROUGHLY TESTED.__

 __Testers wanted!__